 In This Section:

-As a Cornell student, you are eligible to take part in recruiting in 210 Barnes Hall and your college career office.
+As a Cornell student, you are eligible to take part in recruiting arranged by staff in Barnes Hall and college career offices.
 On-campus recruiting is a privilege that carries with it certain expectations for your conduct.
 To reinforce appropriate use of the on-campus recruiting program, we have adopted policies so that we can best serve you and the employers visiting campus.
-The full policies will be covered in the forthcoming On-Campus Recruiting Handbook for Students.
-Refer to Job-Offer Acceptance Guidelines for expectations and dates for responding to job offers made by employers.
+Refer to Student Rights and Responsibilties for expectations and dates for responding to job offers made by employers.

 Why Have Recruiting Policies?